aburra16/waiting-for-satoshi/script.md

 MAXIMILIAN : A 42-year-old single man and childhood friend of Giovanni’s.

 SETTING : A well-maintained park in an upscale neighborhood of an undisclosed town.
-TIME    : The present — exactly twenty-one years after their first “wait.”
+TIME    : The near future — exactly twenty-one years after their first “wait.”